LG125YT/spelling-bee-terminal/README.md

 # Terminal Spelling Bee

 Simple Java project for my school's AP Computer Science A class.
 Took about 3 days to make.
+The first commit is the original submission.
+Everything after I've simply done for fun.

 I don't really know Java that well.
 I am not bothering with external libraries and toolchains.